 There’s a reason the likes of Hollywood spend millions of dollars on marketing, because they know it’s key to getting butts in seats at the cinemas.
 But small-time creators like me don’t have the luxury of massive budgets for marketing our works.

 But market we must, if we want to get anyone to read our books, listen to our music, or play our games, so that’s why I’m writing this brief post.
 To talk a bit about this most vexatious of topics, to try and give you some idea of the horrors creatives go through attempting to figure this stuff out.

 First, there’s the sheer time investment.
 If you think creatives spend most of their time creating, think again.
-Most of it is spent on Twitter or other social media.
-Attempting to develop interest in our works, crafting relationships with people who might become fans and help spread the word, or otherwise engaging in ways hopefully designed to get people interested in us, and from there to be interested in our works.
+Most of it is spent on Twitter or other social media, attempting to develop interest in our works, crafting relationships with people who might become super fans and help spread the word, or otherwise engaging in ways hopefully designed to get people interested in us, and from there to be interested in our works.

 Then there’s paid marketing, a strategy that doesn’t actually work all that well.
 The reason for the aforementioned Hollywood budgets is because they saturate the market with their adverts in every way they possibly can.
 This ensures the word gets out.
 But for an individual like me?
 I’ll never have enough money to use tactics like that, and paying someone for exposure is basically like pissing into a waterfall.

 Take a look at book publishers and marketers on Twitter.
-Notice how it’s effectively nothing but a constant stream of books for sale and similar things?
+Notice how it’s effectively nothing but a constant stream of books for sale promoted blog posts?
 Now think about your own timeline.
 Do you even pay the remotest amount of attention to these kinds of tweets?
 No, you skim over them and get to the stuff you’re actually interested in.

 And that is why paying for marketing isn’t actually a viable strategy for most creators.
 People ignore it, they tune out marketing tweets as white noise to be scrolled past without notice.